-Council is committed to working with Oonah Health and Community Services Aboriginal Corporation (Oonah) to achieve a purpose-built Aboriginal community controlled Aboriginal Health Service (Belonging Place).
-The partnership with Oonah is the most effective way for Council to support improved Aboriginal health and wellbeing through shared advocacy, design expertise and a commitment to selfdetermination.
+Council is committed to working with Oonah Health and Community Services Aboriginal Corporation (Oonah) to achieve a purpose-built community controlled Aboriginal Health Service (Belonging Place).
+The most powerful way Council can support improved health is to back this community goal through shared advocacy, design and feasibility studies and through a community engagement process.